Chrisroj/mlops-homeworks-notes/Notes/module1.md

     1.4 [MLOps Maturity Model](#maturity)

-This notes are about [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp)
+This notes are about [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) module 1.

 # Module 1: Introduction <a name="module1"></a>